 of Jesus (Michael), "Jehovah possessed me in the beginning of His way, from then,

-before His works."
-(Proverbs 8:22).
-According to the system that Jehovah has set
+hills, I was brought forth;" (Proverbs 8:25) According to the system that Jehovah

-up from the very beginning, the father has authority over the son and Michael's Father,
+has set up from the very beginning, the father has authority over the son and Michael's

-Jehovah, has all authority over everything and every one, because He is the Creator
+Father, Jehovah, has all authority over everything and every one, because He is the

-Below is a list where “begotten” is used in the Old and New Testaments are consistent.
+Below is a list where “begotten” is used in the Old and New Testaments, which are consistent throughout both Testaments.

 New Testament Verses